 Adverbs of Time

-- Earlier/Early: Near the start; before the expected time.
+- Earlier/Early: Before the usual time.

-- Eventually: In the end.
+- Eventually: Finally; in the end.

 - Fortnightly: Every two weeks.